mindsdb/lightwood/README.md

 Lightwood is an AutoML framework that enables you to generate and customize machine learning pipelines declarative syntax called JSON-AI.

-Our goal is to make the data science/machine learning (DS/ML) life cycle easier by allowing users to focus on **what** they want to do their data without needing to write repetitive boilerplate code around machine learning and data preparation.
+Our goal is to make the data science/machine learning (DS/ML) life cycle easier by allowing users to focus on **what** they want to do with their data without needing to write repetitive boilerplate code around machine learning and data preparation.
 Instead, we enable you to focus on the parts of a model that are truly unique and custom.

-Lightwood works with a variety of data types such as numbers, dates, categories, tags, text, arrays and various multimedia formats.
+Lightwood works with a variety of data types such as numbers, dates, categories, tags, text, arrays, and various multimedia formats.
 These data types can be combined together to solve complex problems.
 We also support a time-series mode for problems that have between-row dependencies.

-Our JSON-AI syntax allows users to change any and all parts of the models Lightwood automatically generates.
-The syntax outlines the specifics details in each step of the modeling pipeline.
+Our JSON-AI syntax allows users to change any and all parts of the model Lightwood automatically generates.
+The syntax outlines the specific details in each step of the modeling pipeline.
 Users may override default values (for example, changing the type of a column) or alternatively, entirely replace steps with their own methods (ex: use a random forest model for a predictor).
 Lightwood creates a "JSON-AI" object from this syntax which can then be used to automatically generate python code to represent your pipeline.

 For details on how to generate JSON-AI syntax and how Lightwood works, check out the [Lightwood Philosophy](#Lightwood-Philosophy).